NorthernDemon/Distributed-Hash-Table/README.md

     - client can get/update items and replicas concurrently

 ####Assumptions
-    - server node serves one client at a time
+    - node serves one client at a time
-    - all server nodes know every other node in the ring, but cannot tell if it is operational or not
+    - all nodes know each other in the ring, but cannot tell if it is operational or not
-    - server nodes join/leave/crash/recover one at a time when there are no ongoing requests
+    - nodes join/leave/crash/recover one at a time when there are no ongoing requests
-    - server nodes knows at least one existing node (id and host) in the ring in order to join/recover
+    - nodes knows one existing node (id and host) in the ring in order to join/recover
-    - client knows at least one existing node (id and host) in the ring in order to get/update/view
+    - client knows one existing node (id and host) in the ring in order to get/update/view
     - no parallel client requests affecting the same item

 Installation